P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

 \figeps[\columnwidth]{pdfs/eval_measurement}{Measurement procedure in the dedicated P4 program of the third Tofino switch.}

-For priority $\pi=0$, the arrival time of the first frame in the $i$-th \ac{tGCL} entry is stored as $t^{i,\pi=0}_{\text{first}}$.
-When the next priority $\pi=1$ appears, the arrival time of the last frame of the previous priority $\pi=0$ is stored as $t^{i,\pi=0}_{\text{last}}$, and the new frame marks $t^{i+1,\pi=1}_{\text{first}}$.
-This is shown in step \ballnumber{1} in \fig{pdfs/eval_measurement}.
-The control plane calculates the duration of entry $i$ for priority $\pi$ as follows:
+For priority $\pi=0$, the arrival time of the first frame in the $i$-th \ac{tGCL} entry is stored as $t^{i,\pi=0}_{\text{first}}$ in step \whiteballnumber{1}.
+When the next priority $\pi=1$ appears, the arrival time of the last frame of the previous priority $\pi=0$ is stored as $t^{i,\pi=0}_{\text{last}}$ (step \whiteballnumber{2a}), and the new frame marks $t^{i+1,\pi=1}_{\text{first}}$ (step \whiteballnumber{2b}).
+The control plane calculates the duration of entry $i$ for priority $\pi$ in step \whiteballnumber{3} as follows: